-Minnesota State Community and Technical College offers an online associate’s degree in Cybersecurity.
+Minnesota State Community and Technical College offer an online associate’s degree in Cybersecurity.
 The school’s Associate of Applied Science (AAS) in Cybersecurity is a two-year degree program.
-Students earn half of the 60 credit AAS degree with a stackable 30 credit Certificate in Cybersecurity.
+Students earn half of the 60-credit AAS degree with a stackable 30-credit Certificate in Cybersecurity.
 The MSCTC Cybersecurity program also offers industry and workforce development and industry training opportunities for students.
 Graduates and employers alike praise this program.
 As the most recommended institution on this list, the MSCTC online associate’s in Cybersecurity is an online program to consider.

-Minnesota State Community and Technical College is a public institution located in Morehead, Minnesota.
-It is notable for having a large number of their courses available online.
-Established in 2003, it currently enrolls around 6,400 students on campus and an additional 9,000 online students.
+Minnesota State Community and Technical College is a public institution with campuses located in Detroit Lakes, Fergus Falls, Moorhead, and Wadena, as well as, online programs.
+Established in 2003, it currently enrolls around 8,000 students.

 8. Waukesha County Technical College

 Waukesha County Technical College offers a top online associate’s degree in Cybersecurity.
 WCTC has a CAE2Y designation from the National Centers of Academic Excellence in Cyber Defense (CAE-CD) as a school of academic excellence.
 Additionally, the program is known for its versatility.
 IT students interested in earning the Network Specialist and the Cybersecurity Specialist degrees can enroll in a dual program.
 Students in this program earn both degrees in three years.
 This program is a solid choice for anybody looking to delve into Cybersecurity.